kcarnold/cs344/content/units/11generation/_index.md

 <!-- We worked through the [decoding activity](decoding-handout) ([PDF](decoding-handout.pdf)) using {{% fundamentals name="Translation as Language Modeling notebook" nbname="translation_lm.ipynb" %}} -->

+We reviewed and extended Lab 9.
+Summary in the following:

+- {{% fundamentals name="Demo of Logits and Embeddings from a Language Model" nbname="u11n0-logits-demo.ipynb" %}}

 ### Wednesday

 We worked through: